Advancing the use of technology in telematics

 - Reliability (no more cutting wires, mounting antennas and unreliable installs)

-- Simplicity (plug and play installs in the OBD port, Web-based services, emailed reports, server rules and driver feedback)
+- Simplicity (installs in the OBD port, Web-based services, emailed reports, server rules and driver feedback)

 - New Engine Info (valuable measurements that come directly from the vehicle like seatbelt, odo, fuel consumption and fault codes)

 - Expansion (new IOX’s that address virtually every use case, from weight scales to temperature monitors to driver identification)

 - API’s and Integration (automating data and connecting customers’ systems to solve new tricky business problems)

 It’s amazing how technology has already changed fleet management and it is certain that new ongoing technology improvements will continue to add value to how customers measure and manage their fleets.